 - I certainly wouldn’t walk into a restaurant without my wallet

 - I don’t go to the doctor’s office expecting a free check-up

 - I wouldn’t NOT have my credit card info ready if I was going to buy something online

 The list really does go on forever. 😛 But why is it when you’re trying to sell something that you worked hard on, it’s suddenly an issue?
 This goes for paintings and graphic design work as well.
 I do both.
 And I can’t stand when people try to lowball me, or get something for free.
 That’s my time and resources pal! 😀 I heard a great quote recently in an email I received about commissioning paintings (which can also be applied to beats).

 “If you like what I do, this is what I charge.
 If you don’t want to pay it, you don’t have to buy it.”

 That person imparted on me to never sell yourself short If you’re talented, you should market that talent.
 State your price and shut up.
 That is what I will do moving forward.
-I will continue to let my talent and hard-work speak for itself.
+I will continue to let my talent and hard work speak for themselves.